presnick/surveyequivalence/docs/tutorials.rst

     # Trim the dataset to only the first max_items and recast W as a dataframe
     W = pd.DataFrame(data=padded_dataset)[:max_items]

-    # Recall that index 0 was the classifier output, i.e., toxicity score.
+    # Recall that index 0 was the classifier output, i.e., personal attack score.
 We relabel this to 'soft classifier' to keep
     # track of it.
     W = W.rename(columns={0: 'soft classifier'})